AustralianBioCommons/tower/index.md

 Through a licence agreement with Seqera Labs, Australian BioCommons is in the process of standing up a national Nextflow Tower service, enabling a centralised command post for Nextflow workflows to be offered as a fully subsidised service for Australian researchers.

 Working with partners including service hosts Pawsey Supercomputing Research Centre, NCI Australia, Sydney Informatics Hub, QCIF and Melbourne Bioinformatics, the Australian Nextflow Tower Service will deliver a key component of the BioCommons’ vision for an ecosystem of data analysis and digital asset stewardship platforms.
-The Tower pilot project is delivered through the BioCommons `Bring Your Own Data’ Expansion Project`, which attracts ARDC and Bioplatforms Australia funding.
+The Tower pilot project is delivered through the BioCommons `Bring Your Own Data Expansion Project`, which attracts ARDC and Bioplatforms Australia funding.

 ## Aims of the pilot project